 The cross provokes.
 I’m sure you’ve noticed that.
 The sign of the cross is not just foolishness for many modern people.
 For them, the cross is a provocation.
 As soon as they see it, they have a fit of hysteria.
-That is why they demand its removal from schools, from the town hall, from hospitals.
-In some countries, they even demand the removal of the cross from the Church building.
+That is why they demand its removal from schools, the town hall, from hospitals.
+In some countries, they even require the removal of the cross from the Church building.

 Even some Christians are becoming ashamed of the sign of the cross.

 Devotional for Today, January 18

 The cross provokes.
 It challenges us.
 It requires a response on our part.
 We are being asked directly to take a stand.
 The time of vague excuses is over.

 “Jews demand signs and Greeks look for wisdom, but we preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles, but to those whom God has called, both Jews and Greeks, Christ the power of God and the wisdom of God.
 For the foolishness of God is wiser than human wisdom, and the weakness of God is stronger than human strength.”
 (1 Corinthians 1:22-25)

 We read verse 22.
 With that division into “Jews” and “Greeks,” Paul meant the whole of humanity at that time.
 Not only two groups of people.
 He describes here two basic types of people, truth seekers.

 One wants to see miracles; the other wants to understand the matter with their intellect.
 Jesus should fit into their philosophical system.
 Both types demand from God: you have to prove yourself to us, then maybe we could believe in you.
 But God proves himself only when he wants it.